njlauersdorf/ABPs/README.md

 Installing Prerequisites:

 BASH
-First, you must switch your computer's shell to BASH from ZSH.
 To do this on a mac, open your Terminal and in the command line, enter:

 ```
 $ echo '/usr/local/bin/bash' | sudo tee -a /etc/shells;